Heinrichs Of Halbstadt

 In order to gain some grounded perspective and gather primary material, a distinguished oral historian, researcher and highly regarded and credentialed authority, Katherine (Klassen) Martens painstakingly conducted professionally recorded interviews with the older members of the Heinrichs family to glean valuable primary information in danger of being lost.
 She had them professionally transcribed.
 Martens, a prolific author, moved back to Winnipeg in 1966, after ten years in Toronto and Urbana Illinois, and began accompanying her Mother, Susan, Aunt Anne’s older sister, in many visits to Aunt Anne in Winnipeg until 1978.
 After that she visited Aunt Anne many times in Southern Manitoba researching our family history and collecting stories for her many books including, All in a Row, the Klassens of Homewood and In Her Own Voice.
 A captain of industry in southern Manitoba, in reviewing the former, twice referred to it as an “accurate portrayal of a family at that time”.

-Marten’s claims she always stopped to visit Aunt Anne.
+Marten’s claims she always stopped to visit Aunt Anne in an aged care facility in Altona.
 Most of the time Aunt Anne was mute, vacant and withdrawn.
 However, whenever she visited in the company of her older sisters, Marie Dyck or Henrietta Dreidger, Aunt Anne would be livelier and more responsive, due to the fact she remembered them from her childhood.
 Gloria Heinrichs retired from the home in 2007.
 She claims that the main visitors to Aunt Anne were three (out of six) Klassen sisters - not always the same ones.

 It is noteworthy that Martens had no intention of interviewing Uncle Jake since he was more contemporary.
 His curious request to be interviewed shed further substantive illuminations of his relationship to his siblings and especially his twin sister.
 When the court was offered access to the interview, it showed no interest.
 Hard concreted evidence should not unduly influence findings.
 We much prefer the cheap nourishment of entertaining but ill-informed impressions of a contemporary parade of witless witnesses - many who had never met our Aunt Anne.